Getting Started

 },

-});In practice, except for exclude which needs to be specified manually, other options use default values from the sample configuration and require no additional setup.
+});In fact, except for exclude which needs to be specified manually, other options use the default values in the sample configuration and require no additional configuration.

 4. Run the Compilation